SMS gateway: GSM gateway appliance

-A direct-to-mobile gateway is a device that has built-in wireless GSM connectivity.
-It allows SMS text messages to be sent and/or received by email, from Web pages or from other software applications by acquiring a unique identifier from the mobile phone's Subscriber Identity Module, or "SIM card".
-Direct-to-mobile gateways are different from SMS aggregators because they are installed on an organization's own network and connect to a local mobile network.
+A direct-to-mobile gateway is a device equipped with built-in wireless GSM connectivity that enables SMS text messages to be sent and received directly via a mobile network.
+Messages can originate from email, web pages, or other software applications, using a unique identifier from the mobile phone's Subscriber Identity Module (SIM card).
+Unlike SMS aggregators, which route messages through third-party networks, direct-to-mobile gateways are installed on an organization’s own network and connect directly to a local mobile operator.